dinhanhthi/dinhanhthi.com/my-learning-log.md

 ## 7 / 2019

-Will be updated at the end of the month.
-Below are the main tasks.

 - {:.finish} <span class="tbadge badge-green">French</span> Earn **37 more crowns** of French skills on [Duolingo](https://duolingo.com){:target="_blank"}.
 - {:.finish} <span class="tbadge badge-green">French</span> Follow a summer French course at [CMA, Mairie de Paris](https://cma.paris.fr/){:target="_blank"} (60 hours in 3 weeks).
 - {:.finish} <span class="tbadge badge-yellow">Data & ML</span> Finish **63%** of [Data Science path](https://www.codecademy.com/learn/paths/data-science){:target="_blank"} on Codecademy + Review some concepts in statistics.